raspberrypilearning/flower-generator/en/step_3.md

-## Generate a flower
+## Create a flower

-First you're going to generate a flower with multiple petals that can be drawn on the screen.
+First you're going to generate a flower which can be drawn on the screen.

 + Create a new Scratch project.

 [[[generic-scratch-new-project]]]

-+ Create a new sprite named 'Flower' with the Paint tool.
+Now you will use the Paint tool to create a new sprite shaped like a flower petal, and name it 'Flower'.

-+ Switch to **Vector mode** and draw an orange filled in petal shape using the Ellipse tool (you'll use code to add colour later.)
++ In the Paint tool, switch to **Vector mode** and use the Ellipse tool to draw a petal shape filled in orange (you'll use code to add more colour later).

     ![screenshot](images/flower-petal.png)

 	Note: Shapes created using Vector mode look neater when you change their size.

-+ Add code to your Flower sprite to stamp a flower with 6 equally rotated petals when you click the green flag.
++ Add code to your Flower sprite to stamp a flower with six equally rotated petals when you click the green flag.

 	![screenshot](images/flower-6-straight.png)

 --- hints ---
 --- hint ---
-You'll need to repeat the code to __stamp__ and __turn__ the petal 6 times.
+You'll need to repeat the code to __stamp__ and __turn__ the petal six times.
 There are 360 degrees in a circle.
-Divide 360 by 6 to work out how many degrees each petal needs to be rotated by.
+Divide 360 by 6 to work out by how many degrees each petal needs to be rotated.

-You can click `clear` to clear the stage.
+You can click **Clear** to clear the stage.
 --- /hint ---
 --- hint ---
 Try using these blocks: